Faculty & Staff

 KAREN SHIN - LEVEL II LEAD TEACHER

-Karen is looking forward to her first year at Synapse.
+Karen is thrilled to be returning to Synapse for her first year as a Lead Teacher.
 She grew up in the Bay Area and graduated from the University of California Santa Cruz with a BA in Psychology.
 Her first teaching assignment was a long-term substitute position, where she taught second grade.
 This experience ignited a passion for children, and Karen spent the next eight years teaching in a Special Ed Preschool and Transitional Kindergarten classroom.
 In addition to education, she has a passion for the healing arts and is a certified Reiki Master and Ayurveda health counselor.
 She enjoys seasonal cooking, hiking, and spending time with the love of her life when she is not in the classroom with her students.

 ELIZABETH GIBBONS - ASSOCIATE TEACHER, LEVEL II